 And only after that much more money was wasted were the liberals willing to admit no reform would take place under their government.
 This week, after the Minister of Democratic Institutions was changed, electoral reform was removed from the mandate of the new Minister.

-I would like to thank those who contributed to this battle, despite the difficulty and high risk of failure, notably Fair Vote Canada and its Anita Nickerson and Executive Director Kelly Carmichael, which is outraged by this abandonment, as well as Quebec's MDN, which is also denouncing and calling for protests.
+I would like to thank those who contributed to this battle, despite the difficulty and high risk of failure, notably Fair Vote Canada (in particular Anita Nickerson and Executive Director Kelly Carmichael), which is outraged by this abandonment, as well as Quebec's MDN, which is also denouncing and calling for protests.

 It is hard to accept defeat when a victory seemed so much more likely than ever.
 Although I signed petition e-616, I consider this battle lost.
 But if advocates of decent governance have lost one battle, the war is far from over.
 As for the liberals, they may have won another election, but they permanently lost any credibility (the one thing won permanently being a place in a certain activist's Political Party Blacklist).